20parastesh01/lib-manager-node/README.md

 2. Run `docker-compose build`.
 3. Run `docker-compose up -d`.

+Please wait until you see :

+express is listening on port 3000 .

+Your user server has started on port 50051 .

+Your user server has started on port 50052 .

 ### To Run the Code Locally

 1. Create your own `.env` file.